An in-depth report on the causes, diagnosis, treatment, and prevention of breast cancer.

 Much of the debate focuses on when women should begin to have mammograms and how frequently they should receive them.
 Experts continue to review new information on these issues.

-Mutations in the genes called BRCA1 and BRCA2 are among the strongest risk factors for breast and ovarian and cancers.
-The United States Preventive Service Task Force recommends screening for BRCA genetic mutations in women whose family history suggests a high risk for breast cancer.
-Women who do not have risk factors do not need to be screened.
+Mutations in the genes called BRCA1 and BRCA2 are among the strongest risk factors for breast and ovarian cancers.
+The United States Preventive Service Task Force (USPSTF) recommends testing for BRCA genetic mutations in women whose family history screening suggests a high risk for BRCA mutations.
+Women who do not have family history associated with increased risk for BRCA mutations do not need to be tested.

 Your provider may screen your risk for these genes using a questionnaire.
 Having several first-degree or second-degree relatives who have had breast, ovarian, fallopian tube, or peritoneal cancers is an indication of risk.